ddap600/Java-React-Basic-Employee-CRUD/README.txt

 Frontend:

-Front end was built using React and Javascript, initialized using Vite.
+Front end was built using React and Javascript, initialized using Vite by running "npm create vite@latest".
+I also installed Boostrap, by running "npm install bootstrap --save".

 If you are cloning, you might need to run "npm install" in the project folder.

-To start the front:
+To start the frontend:
 Start a command line terminal, move to the project directory and run "npm run dev".

 Backend: